cockroachdb/docs/v23.1/create-schedule-for-backup.md

 ### Incremental backup schedules

-Scheduled incremental backups only begin after the scheduled full backup is complete.
-On creation, the first incremental backup waits for the first full backup to finish, then continues at its specified cadence.
+The incremental backup schedule is created in a paused state, and is only unpaused on completion of the first, scheduled full backup.
+This ensures that the first incremental backup is only executed once it has a full backup to build a chain from.
+Thereafter, the incremental backups are scheduled to run at its specified cadence.

-Incremental backups append to the latest full backup while the next full backup job is in progress.
-By default, incremental backups will wait for the latest incremental to finish when they are part of the same schedule.
-You can adjust the schedule so the backups do not end up falling behind or update the [`on_previous_running` option](#on-previous-running-option).
+Incremental backups always append to the latest, complete full backup.
+An incremental backup can run concurrently with a full backup, but in such a situation it will continue to append to the previous full backup that has already completed.

-Backup schedules created or altered with the `on_previous_running` option will have the full backup schedule created with the user specified option, but will **always default** the incremental backup schedule option to `on_previous_running = wait`.
-All new incremental backup jobs will wait until the running incremental backup job for that schedule finishes.
+An incremental backup will always wait for another incremental backup started by the same schedule to complete before running.
+This prevents incremental backups from backing up overlapping timespans in the same backup chain.
+To enforce this, backup schedules created or altered using the [`on_previous_running` option](#on-previous-running-option) will have the full backup schedule created with the user specified option, but will **always default** the incremental backup schedule option to `on_previous_running = wait`.

 ## View and control backup schedules